Tsurugata Station

-Tsurugata Station (鶴形駅, Tsurugata-eki) is a JR East railway station located in the city of Kitaakita, Akita Prefecture, Japan.
+Tsurugata Station (鶴形駅, Tsurugata-eki) is a JR East railway station located in the city of Noshiro, Akita Prefecture, Japan.

 Lines

 Tsurugata Station is served by the Ōu Main Line, and is located 360.3 km from the terminus of the line at Fukushima Station.

 Station layout

 The station consists of a two opposed side platforms serving two tracks, connected to the station building by a footbridge.
 The station is unattended.

 Platforms

 History

 Tsurugata Station was opened on January 25, 1952 as a station on the Japan National Railway (JNR), serving the village of Tsurugata, Akita.
 The station was absorbed into the JR East network upon the privatization of the JNR on April 1, 1987.